jfrog/artifactory-sbt-plugin/README.md

 What this tool (currently) doesn't do:

 1.)
-This plug-in is not yet production ready, it does not yet actually interact with artifactory
+This plug-in is in an alpha state.
+It does now interact with artifactory but has a lot of features to go.
+See Roadmap.md for details

 What this tool does do: